Waves

 The most accurate knowledge of sea states is crucial in terms of input data for the definition and optimal design of ORE projects.
 These properties are used throughout the life cycle of a farm:

-- evaluation of the wave energy resource at a given site;
+• evaluation of the wave energy resource at a given site;

-- estimation of loadings on wave energy systems, bottom-fixed and floating wind turbines and tidal turbines.
+• estimation of loadings on wave energy systems, bottom-fixed and floating wind turbines and tidal turbines.
 This includes maximum loadings for survivability in extreme conditions and average loadings for fatigue design;

-- operations at sea, whether installation, maintenance or dismantling,
+• operations at sea, whether installation, maintenance or dismantling,

-- optimisation of farms electricity production.
+• optimisation of farms electricity production.

 Ideally, wave conditions are calculated from observations at the site of interest obtained from in-situ measurements and satellite observations.
 However, regional and local effects are important, particularly for coastal areas where waves are influenced by bathymetry and tidal currents.
 Since observations generally do not allow coverage of the whole area with sufficient spatial and temporal resolution over a sufficiently long period, they are supplemented by numerical simulations.
 France Energies Marines has been conducting R&D projects for several years with its members and partners.
-The Institute is also studying the feasibility of developing an offshore research platform dedicated to offshore wind energy (FOWRCE SEA project).
+The Institute also studied the feasibility of developing an offshore research platform dedicated to offshore wind energy (FOWRCE SEA project).

 Wave breaking and ORE design

-A collaborative R&D project set up and piloted by France Energies Marines has just been completed on the characterisation of storm sea states and wave breaking with its application to the design of ORE systems (DIME project).
+A collaborative R&D project set up and piloted by France Energies Marines has been completed on the characterisation of storm sea states and wave breaking with its application to the design of ORE systems (DIME project).
 Indeed, breaking waves induce slamming forces that are dangerous for the integrity of wind turbines or wave energy systems.
 The breaking is also the most important energy source for waves.
 It must therefore be precisely parameterised in the numerical models used to simulate and predict waves.
 The project has led to several innovations in the field of storm wave observation, including the capture of the breaking point and measurement campaigns carried out on a lighthouse at sea.
 The latter allowed 3D observations of giant breaking waves and correlation to the response of the structure in a wave-to-wave formalism.

 Resource characterisation and prediction of rogue waves